asanskar02/ResumeGO-Resume-Builder-main/README.md

 # Try Now
 resumego.live

-# Resuming - Let's Build your Resume
+# ResumeGo - Let's Build your Resume
 This repository contains the code for the Resuming Resume Builder, an interactive resume builder that allows users to create and download their resumes online.

 # Features